ulflor/wavepacket/doc/tutorials/plotting.md

 stacked_plot.figure.savefig(f"harmonic_oscillator_stacked.png")
 ```

-The figure is saved directly from the plotting data;
+The figure is saved directly from the plotting data without showing the plot,
-it works without showing the plot, and even without an interactive backend.
+therefore you do not even need an interactive backend.

 As mentioned before, you can create crude animations outside of Jupyter notebooks by calling `plt.pause(1)`.
 This shows the plot and blocks the execution of the Python script for one second.
-The `matplot.animation` package offers better approaches, but at some point you want to export animations.
+The `matplot.animation` package offers orhter approaches that we will skip here.
-That is, you want to create something sharable that shows, for example, the time evolution of a wave function.
+At some point, however, showing the animation is not enough,
+you want to save it for further processing or demonstration.

 For animation export, you create a writer, start saving, and then plot and grab the individual frames.
-Again, you do not need to show the plot.
+Again, you do not need to show the plot, or even an interactive backend.
 Because stacked plots are not terribly useful for animations, you should use a simple plot here

 ```{code-cell}